Top 14 Reasons Your Etsy Shop Doesn't Have Enough Sales

 Lowering your shipping time is a great way of improving customer service, and will make your customers trust you more.

 If they have to spend an anxious three weeks wondering if their order will arrive or not, it is unlikely they will ever return to your shop again.

 14. Your social media presence is too low.

-Social media is an extremely powerful tool of attracting new customers to your store, and keeping existing ones engaged.
+Social media is an extremely powerful tool for attracting new customers to your store and keeping existing ones engaged.

 Do not overdo it, though!